ajsmith607/memills/content/family-of-edward-hallock-mills/mills-home/property-features.md

 From my research, it seems that even the most accurate method of determining a tree's age–counting growth rings–is difficult to do accurately, and of course, accessing growth rings cannot be done non-destructively.
 Instead, I applied Mitchell's Rule, named for botanist [Alan F. Mitchell](https://en.wikipedia.org/wiki/Alan_Mitchell_(botanist)), with an annual growth rate of 5 inches, a figure corroborated by multiple sources.
 Multiplying the diameter in inches that was derived above by the growth rate yields an approximate age of 283.45 years.
 This is the approximate average age of white oaks according to the source quoted above.

-If this estimate truly approximates the oak's age, then it obviously predates the Mills family's arrival in Mott's Corners, and was already a substantial tree by that time.
+If this estimate truly approximates the oak's age, then it obviously predates the Mills family's arrival in Mott's Corners, and it was already a substantial tree by that time.

 {{% fig "adams-photos/oak-tree/2022-11-26_09.08.08" "500" /%}}

 Obviously, there are many variables affecting the growth of the oak over time, and both my approach to measuring the tree and the application of Mitchell's Rule are not precise either.
 I will point out however, that the hill slope that the tree stands on is southern facing, and anyone familiar with the home and land around it will know that the tree had ample access to water.
 In the Spring, a shallow stream on the surface of the ground would form to the east of the oak.
-In other words, it seems that the growing conditions are favorable in this area.
+In other words, the growing conditions in this area seem favorable.

 Even if we assume that the diameter of the tree is closer to 4 feet, mitigating the measurement complications I mentioned, and use a much more conservative growth factor, say 3, this puts the approximate age at 144 years, which from the year I write this, 2023, would put the tree's germination at 1879, the very year the Mills moved to Mott's Corners.